-Parents should try to make appointments outside of school hours wherever possible.
-Where appointments during school time are unavoidable, the student should only be out of school for the minimum amount of time necessary for the appointment.
-It is not acceptable for a child to miss a whole day's schooling for an appointment, unless necessary, in which case the school will need an explanation as to why this is.
+Parents should try to make appointments outside of school hours, wherever possible.
+Where appointments during school time are unavoidable, the pupil should only be out of school for the minimum amount of time necessary for the appointment.
+It is not acceptable for a child to miss a whole day's schooling for an appointment, unless absolutely necessary, in which case the school will need an explanation as to why this is.

-If a student must attend a medical appointment during the school day, they must be collected from the school office by the parent or another authorised adult and signed out in the 'signing out' book.
-No student will be allowed to leave the school site without parental confirmation.
+If a pupil must attend a medical appointment during the school day, they must be collected from the school office by the parent or another authorised adult and signed out in 'signing out' book.
+No pupil will be allowed to leave the school site without parental approval.

-Advance notice is required for medical or dental appointments, unless it's an emergency appointment, and must be supported by providing the school with sight of, or a copy of, the appointment card or letter - only then will the absence be authorised.
+Advance notice is required for medical or dental appointments, unless it's an emergency appointment, and must be supported by providing the school with sight of, or a copy of, the appointment card or letter.